Waterfalls

 Dumaran Island in Palawan province Read More »

-Biliran Island, Visayas
+Biliran Island, Eastern Visayas

 Biliran, PH by NASA Biliran Island, Philippines, is a serene island province in Eastern Visayas, Biliran is known for its lush mountains, turquoise waters, and more than 20 waterfalls.
 From majestic waterfalls to pristine islands and charming towns, it’s a destination perfect for travelers seeking raw, unspoiled landscapes.
 Below is a friendly, informative guide to

-Biliran Island, Visayas Read More »
+Biliran Island, Eastern Visayas Read More »

 Sibuyan Island, part of Romblon Province